SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Pro Tip: Reolink cameras don’t have the cache of a Ring cam, but they’re actually really impressive devices in and of themselves.
 Learn more about the brand in my full Reolink camera review.
 If you’re looking for an outdoor cam with pan-and-tilt technology, check out my latest Reolink E1 camera review.

-The IP rating of the Stick Up Cam is IP X5.
 The ‘X’ signifies that it’s not dust-proof at all.
 That means dust and small particles can enter the casing and potentially ruin the electronics inside.
 The ‘5’ means it’s at least a little bit water-resistant.
-It’s sealed from water jets from any direction, which means it can at least resist rain; we wouldn’t risk it though.
-If you need something that’s really for outdoor use – meaning, one that can stand under the rain or endure hours of sunlight – I don’t recommend the Stick Up Cam.
+It’s sealed from water jets from any direction, so it can at least resist rain.
+I wouldn’t risk it though, not with that IP X5 rating.
+If you’re going to place the Stick Up Cam outdoors, I recommend finding a covered area like a patio or porch or under an eave.

 Here’s some good news: It’s really easy to integrate a Ring camera into any Amazon smart home ecosystem.
 (I covered the full step-by-step Ring home automation process here, if you’re interested.)
 It’s not much more than popping over to the Ring app’s Alexa tab and following the prompts.
 With the Stick Up and all the other Ring cameras, simply pull up the full Ring dashboard using voice commands like, “Alexa, disarm my driveway camera.”
 If you’re a big fan of Alexa and using voice commands, I recommend Ring as one of the best security camera brands for you.